If you missed any Ask Julie podcast episodes, here they are in one convenient place so that you can listen (or

-Please post a review on Apple Podcasts for us (here’s a handy guide)?
+Would you please post a review on Apple Podcasts for us?
 Help a homeschooler like you find more joy in the journey.
 Thanks!

 Can you believe this is the final episode of the Ask Julie series?!
 I’ve read the feedback from everyone who’s written in, or left an Apples Podcast review, and I’m deeply touched to hear how this series has resonated with you—the listeners!

 Let’s give a big round of applause for each guest!
 Their vulnerability and bravery has been such a gift to all of us!